MatthewDLudwig/NimiqWrapper/README.md

   - `nodeReady`
     - This getter returns whether the nimiq node has finished initializing.
     - Ensure that this getter returns true before you do most anything with the `NimiqWrapper` object.
-      - KeyguardHelper functions are one of the few exceptions where `nodeReady` doesn't have to be `true`.
+      - HubHelper functions are one of the few exceptions where `nodeReady` doesn't have to be `true`.
-  - `keyguardReady`
+  - `hubReady`
-    - This getter function returns whether the KeyguardHelper initialization function has been called.
+    - This getter function returns whether the HubHelper initialization function has been called.
   - `minerReady`
     - This getter function returns whether the MinerHelper initialization function has been called.
   - `peerCount`